 A recent study conducted by Indeed has concluded what we have been saying all along.
-GPs are the highest paid and most difficult to fill positions in Australia.
+GPs have the highest salaries and most difficult to fill positions in Australia.

 GPs ranked the highest on the list of 15 professions followed by veterinarians.
 The average salary is listed as $269,800 and $83,243 for veterinarians.